Weltraumschaf/speakingurl/src/site/markdown/index.md

 This module has no dependencies except some test libraries (scope test) or some Maven plugins.

+## Note

+Never use  the slug to  reference to the  unique page in  the database –  if the title will change, you want to change the slug – you run into problems.

+1. Use a  unique  reference  to the  record  – e.g.  a  unique  key "12345" => /my-little-title-12345.html
+2. Store all historical  slugs in the  page record; but you  have to re-calculate the  slug from all  pages – every time  you update speakingurl

 ## Version

 First I considered to use the  same version numbers like the original JavaScript